project-sunbird/project-sunbird.github.io/pages/developer-docs/how-to-guide/how_to_create_organization.md

 allowSearch: true
 ---
 ## Scenario
-Organizations, on Sunbird can be an institute or a body of individuals.
-To utilize Sunbird for organizational needs, create an organization account on the portal.

 ### Prerequisites
-  - Sunbird instance is installed and configured
   - Postman app is installed, refer [How to install and call an API using Postman]
   - First Organization with channel ID
   - Access API using